 - Two-Way Messaging: Ability to get status updates and read confirmations from your people, wherever they are

-Maintaining insight into the status of your workers throughout a hurricane is essential to reassuring your workers they’re protected.
+Staying up-to-date on the status of your workers throughout a hurricane is essential to reassuring your workers they’re protected.

 Keep Your People Safe and Calm During a Hurricane